-Pheromones are chemical signals which are widely used for animal communication.
-When emitted by one individual, pheromones are then detected by other individuals from the same species.
-The messages conveyed by the pheromones affect behavior.
+Pheromones are volatile chemical signals which are widely used for animal communication.
+When emitted by one individual, pheromones are then detected by other individuals from the same species, and affect their behaviour.

-In addition to sending a message to other individuals, pheromones are also a reminder for the emitting animal.
-For example, a cat rubbing its face on its environment indicates that he "owns" this territory to other cats, and it is also a message to himself for later on.
+The message released targets other individuals but is also a reminder for the emitting animal.
+For example, a cat rubbing its face on its environment indicates this is its territory to other cats, but also to him or herself for later on.

-Different body structures secrete pheromones (which are different from hormones), associated with different functions, such as territorial pheromones, sexual pheromones, appeasing pheromones, or alarm pheromones.
+Different body structures secrete pheromones (which are different from hormones), associated to different functions, such as territorial pheromones, sexual pheromones, appeasing pheromones or alarm pheromones.

 Pheromones are detected by a specific organ located in the palate (the vomeronasal organ, VNO) through a specific “pumping” behavior (called “flehmen”) attracting the pheromones from the air into the VNO.

-In the VNO, pheromones activate some receptors, relaying information to the emotional brain, resulting in rapid behavioral and physiological change.
-These effects occur subconsciously in the target animal.
+In the VNO they activate some receptors, relaying information to the emotional brain, resulting into rapid behavioral and physiological change.
+These effects occur subconsciously, without any possible control by the target animal.